-Your water comes from two underground sources called an aquifer, approximately 275 feet deep.
+Your water comes from two underground sources called and aquifer, approximately 275 feet deep.
 Located at the end of Meadow Way East.
-At the present time we pump 220 gallons per minute (gpm), when the system needs additional water.
-All water is subject to Washington State testing requirements.
+At the present time we pump 220 gallons per minute (gpm) when the system needs additional water.
+All water is subject to Washington State Testing Requirements.